MaKcm14/price-service/README.md

 Here you can find the common description of the service's API.

 The API-service was made as simple as possible for fast remembering the API-paths and parameters.

+#### Note
+It's recommended to use this service only into the **protected perimeter* (as local microservice ideally) because it was developed as *the internal local service* that doesn't have the global protection from external web-attacks.

+*(If you're interested in the external API for this service see the api-gateway-service repo)*

 ### API